rouskinlab/DMS_CI/README.md

 We will assume that:
 - The only sources of error are the random sampling of reads and the sequencing error.
 - The sequencing error follows a binomial distribution $Bin(N,10^{-3})$ (see the [sequencing data error analysis paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1659-6)).
-- The mutation rate is constant across the positions.
+- The mutation rate is constant across the reads fot a certain position.
 This is not true in practice, but it is a good approximation for the purpose of this method (see **Why can we approximate the number of mutations with a binomial distribution** below).
 - The experiment is perfectly reproducible.

 ### Model